-An Account of my Involuntary Journey into the World of Out of Body Experiences.
+An Account of my Journey into the World of Out of Body Experiences and Projection.

 As far back as I could remember, I would travel while the rest of the world slept.
 It would take me the better part of two decades before I would experience a glorious night of uninterrupted sleep.

-My journey into out of body experiences (OBEs) also known as astral projection, though long, began and ended rather abruptly.
+My journey into out of body experiences (OBEs) also known as astral projection, began before I could do basic arithmetic.
 My first memory of the experience ever was short and terrifying.
 I woke up to find myself completely awake and conscious, but completely paralyzed.
 I literally could not move a muscle in my body!
-However, it wouldn’t be long before I accepted this paralysis as the gateway for what was to come.
+However, it wouldn’t be long before I accepted this paralysis as the gateway for a flexible mind bending reality that would make me question everything science and society would teach me in the years to come.

 What followed generally ranged from a series of loud and unusual noises to buzzing sounds and vibrations throughout my body.
-Often times, even though my eyes might be closed, I would be able to see everything around me as though the full moon was just outside my window.
+Often times, even though my eyes might be closed, I would be able to see everything around me as though moon were forever full and beaming.

 In the beginning, the experiences were quite frightening.
-A few times, I felt something on my chest suffocating me, attacking me and even pushing me into the mattress if that’s possible!
+A few times, I felt something on my chest suffocating me, as though it were attacking me and even pushing me deep into the mattress if that’s possible!
 Other times I would hear voices and occasionally I would see undistinguished figures.
 Sometimes I could feel the presence of other beings!
 I’d say my earliest experiences ranged from creepy to terrifying.

 Were my OBEs straight up hallucinations?
-I would have to say my first experiences were indeed.
-But as I became more experienced and learned how to maintain my focus and clarity throughout a trip, I think it is more accurate to say that my Out of Body Experiences were more psychic than hallucinatory.
+I would have to say my first experiences would fall into the category of hypnagogic hallucinations.
+But as I became more experienced and learned how to maintain my focus and clarity throughout a trip, I think it is more accurate to say that my Out of Body Projection Experiences were more psychic than hallucinatory.

 In the beginning of course, I wasn’t really concerned with the dictionary definition of an OBE, I just wanted to figure out how to put a stop to them, the paralysis and the weirdness in general.
 Later, I did learn that body paralysis is completely normal during sleep especially during dream states in order to avoid injury to ourselves and others.
 But since I wasn’t privy to sleep science at the time, I just had to figure out how to snap out of this state so I could get some zzz’s!